Narendra6663/atman-hitl-architecture/README.md

 But they consistently fail to act on it.

+> Healthcare doesn’t fail because it lacks capability.
+> It fails because it lacks execution.

 Across hospitals, public health programs, and digital systems, early signals are increasingly captured — yet those signals often fail to translate into timely, coordinated action.

 By the time systems respond, intervention becomes reactive, complex, and costly.